mhitza/flake8-jupyter-notebook/README.md

    when it's reported for the first line of a code block.
  - [E402 Module level import not at top of file][E402].
 In the tested notebooks different code sections will import modules just when needed.
+ - [F821 Undefined name name][F821].
+When the undefined name stands for the Jupyter builtin function `display`